 The Best Burger and more

 Lastly, whether driving through or staying for a day or two, there’s nothing better than the best burger in town, according to many locals.
 If you don’t believe the locals, the Antimony Merc has won Best in State awards for the past three consecutive years.

 The Antimony Merc is not only a restaurant but also a local campground and RV park, perfect for travelers to stop by and rest on their way.
-Dine-in or take-out, this burger receives glowing reviews along with their fries and homemade pies!
+Dine-in or take-out, this burger receives glowing reviews along with its fries and homemade pies!